CamOrry/adventofcode/README.md

 This repository is the home of the well known advent event of the website: https://adventofcode.com/

-The code itself made of JavaScript code, to practice operations.
+The code itself made of JavaScript, to practice operations.